ListnPlay/Kastomer/README.md

     case class User(id: String, email: String, data: Any)

 The `data` field should be of a type serializable to json, e.g. a case class or a Map (of serializable values).
-See _Implementation_ section below for more details.
+See _JSON_ section below for more details.

 In a general case to identify request you can use code like: